Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 The METRO A Line connects communities

 The METRO A Line began service in 2016 and has since enriched and connected our communities.
-Along the transitway, nearly $1 billion has been invested in bringing more housing options, workplaces, businesses, parks, and more to our communities.
+Along the transitway, more than $1 billion has been invested in bringing more housing options, workplaces, businesses, parks, and more to our communities.
 The A Line connects residents with accessible housing, jobs, grocery stores, small businesses, and communities.

 History of the METRO A Line